Army Benevolent Fund: Events

 The charity runs key national events as part of its fundraising activities:

 The Cateran Yomp – The annual Cateran Yomp sees participants trek across the 54 mile Cateran Trail in Blairgowrie, Perthshire.
 Since the first Yomp in 2010 it has raised over £4,400,000 for the Charity.

-Adventure Challenges – The charity regularly undertakes a variety of adventure challenges, including tandem skydives with The Red Devils (the official parachute display team of both The Parachute Regiment (The Paras) and the British Army), the Virgin Money London Marathon and the Frontline Walk.
+Adventure Challenges – The charity regularly undertakes a variety of adventure challenges, including tandem skydives with The Red Devils (the official parachute display team of both The Parachute Regiment (The Paras) and the British Army), the London Marathon and the Frontline Walk.

 Partner charities

-ABF The Soldiers' Charity is a key funder for many specialist organisations who rely on such funding to continue their bespoke support to the Army family and partners, alongside over 92 military service charities including the Royal British Legion, RAF Benevolent Fund, Royal Navy & Royal Marines Charity, SSAFA and Combat Stress.
+The Army Benevolent Fund is a key funder for many specialist organisations who rely on such funding to continue their bespoke support to the Army family and partners, alongside over 92 military service charities including the Royal British Legion, RAF Benevolent Fund, Royal Navy & Royal Marines Charity, SSAFA and Combat Stress.

 Beneficiaries and ambassadors

 Every year, thousands of individuals received welfare support from ABF The Soldiers' Charity.
 Many of these individuals have gone on to become ambassadors for The Soldiers' Charity, sharing their stories in order to raise much needed funds and awareness for the cause.
 These individuals include:

 Stewart Harris, former infantryman served with the 1st Battalion The Welsh Guards.
 Whilst on tour in Afghanistan in 2012, a roadside bomb hurled Stewart's vehicle into a ditch leaving him with brain damage; the impact of which has left him partially sighted and partially deaf.
 The same year he also witnessed three of his comrades shot dead by an Afghan policeman.
 Stewart was later diagnosed with post traumatic stress disorder before leaving the Army at the age of 28; the culmination of 13 years' service.
 He now spends his time trying to help other injured soldiers suffering with mental health issues.

 John Cutting served in the Royal Engineers from 1970 to 1974.
 He joined the Army when he was 18 years old and deployed on back to back tours of Northern Ireland at the height of the Troubles.
 John also served as a Reservist in the infantry between 1982 and 1984.
 John suffers with PTSD and has found therapy in art.
 He decided to apply for a three-year BA (Hons) degree course in Fine Art at Teesside University and since specialises in sculptures.
 With thanks to the Trustees of The Royal Edinburgh Military Tattoo Charities (Limited), The Soldiers' Charity stepped in to help John with a bursary to help him with living costs whilst he studies.